zzisbeauty/simpleRL-reason/README.md

 ```

 ### Reproducing SimpleRL-Zero

-We use PPO with Ray and vLLM acceleration for training:
+We utilize 4 nodes, each with 8 H100-80G GPUs, to train on 8K MATH examples for 2 days.
+The training process leverages PPO with Ray and vLLM acceleration.
+Below are the commands for launching the Ray cluster and submitting the training task:

 ```bash
 # launch the master node of ray in container